Michiel N. Daams, tenured Assistant Professor

 University of Groningen, the Netherlands

-I serve on the board of the Netherlands Association for Real Estate Researchers and on the American Real Estate Society's Education Committee.
-Also, I have held positions as a visiting scholar and consultant at the OECD in Paris.
+Presently I serve on the board of the Netherlands Association for Real Estate Researchers, in short VOGON, and on the Education Committee of the American Real Estate Society.
+As a visiting scholar and more recently as a consultant I have developed a range of (ongoing) studies with the OECD in Paris.